mask refinement & additional controls

 - blurring radius

 - Blurring the mask creates a softer transition between blended and unblended parts of an image and can be used to avoid artifacts.
-The mask blur slider controls the radius of a gaussian blur applied to the final blend mask.
+The blurring radius slider controls the radius of a gaussian blur applied to the final blend mask.
 The higher the radius, the stronger the blur (set to 0 for an unblurred mask).
 Mask blur is always applied after feathering if both kinds of mask adjustment are activated.
 This allows any resulting sharp edges or artifacts to be smoothed.

 - mask opacity